Hueytown High School: Athletic history

-Since the advent of a state playoff system in 1970, the football team has made several appearances with trips to the playoffs in 1974, 1975, 1995, 2001, 2004, 2006, 2007, 2008, 2010, 2011, 2012, 2016, 2017, 2018, 2019, 2020 and 2021.
-The football team has also won five Region Titles in 1974, 1975, 2011, 2018 and 2019 and 2021.
-The 2010 football team was the first team to record 11 wins in a season, a feat repeated again in 2019.
-The 2011 squad won all 10 regular-season games and then won three rounds in the state playoff.
-It finished with a record of 13-1, making it the first team to win 13 games.
-That feat was repeated by the 2021 team which went 13-2 and finished second in the state.

 The Golden Gophers football team played their inaugural game in their new on-campus stadium on August 30, 2012, defeating Pell City High School 35-34.
 They would finish that regular season with a record of 6-4.

-Prior to 1970 "mythical" football titles were often awarded to football teams by various newspapers around the state.
-In addition, between 1948-1995, there was an annual football game called the "Dental Clinic Classic" that awarded a "Jefferson County Championship" to the winner of its contest.
-Hueytown played in that game seven times and won four in 1949, 1951, 1958, and 1967.
-They lost the game in 1950, 1953, and 1966.

-The Head football Coach beginning in 2019 is Greg Patterson.
+The Head Football Coach beginning in 2019 is Greg Patterson.

 Listed below are the head football coaches in school history who had winning records that included at least 10 wins.

 In 1974, the Hueytown High wrestling team won the school's first AHSAA Championship with the 4A State Title under the guidance of then head-wrestling coach, George A. "Tony" Morton.

 The boys' baseball team has traditionally been among the state's top programs including an AHSAA 4A Championship in 1976.
-Hueytown's first ever baseball game was in 1921 with a 9-4 victory over Oak Grove High School.
-On February 25, 2021, the 100th Anniversary of the school, the baseball field was named "Rick Patterson Field," after the school's long-time baseball coach who unexpectedly passed away on September 29, 2020.
+Hueytown's first-ever baseball game was in 1921 with a 9-4 victory over Oak Grove High School.
+On February 25, 2021, the 100th Anniversary of the school, the baseball field was named "Rick Patterson Field," after the school's long-time baseball coach who unexpectedly died on September 29, 2020.

 The girls' softball team has won four AHSAA state championships in six years with titles in 2005, 2006, and 2008 as a 6A school and 2010 as a 5A school.